DHager/docker-php-library-demo/phpstorm/readme.md

 `composer install`

 This will modify the content of `/var/php/vendor`, which will create a `vendor` folder in your project.
 Generally speaking, changes to other paths inside the container will not be permanently saved.

+While you work on a project, you may need to return to this interface (or re-launch the container) in order to run other commands such as `composer update`.

+As of March 2017, PHPStorm's plug-in for Composer does **not** yet support remote-interpreters.
+Unfortunately this means many GUI "Composer" options will not work, and the `composer.json` file isn't as convenient to edit.

 ## Configuring a remote PHP interpreter